wojtekgoo/wojtekgoo.github.io/_posts/2019-08-08-text-and-typography.md

 categories: jekyll update
 ---

-This post is to show Markdown syntax rendering on [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork), you can also use it as an example of writing.
-Now, let's start looking at text and typography.

 ## Introduction
 Continuing on with the Windows exploit journey, it's time to start exploiting kernel-mode drivers and learning about writing exploits for ring 0.
 As I did with my OSCE prep, I'm mainly blogging my progress as a way for me to reinforce concepts and keep meticulous notes I can reference later on.
 I can't tell you how many times I've used my own blog as a reference for something I learned 3 months ago and had totally forgotten.